Nov 21, 2019PRESS RELEASE

 OBJECTIVE.

-Prof. Takayoshi Arai (director of the Soft Molecular Activation Research Center and the Chiba Iodine Resource Innovation Center) and specially appointed Assistant Prof. Satoru Kuwano (Molecular Chirality Research Center) of the Chiba University Graduate School of Science, Faculty of Science, have succededed in "developing π electron compound activation functions using a halogen bond-donor iodine catalyst" (Figure 1).
+Prof. Takayoshi Arai (director of the Soft Molecular Activation Research Center and the Chiba Iodine Resource Innovation Center) and Assistant Prof. Satoru Kuwano (Molecular Chirality Research Center) of the Chiba University Graduate School of Science, Faculty of Science, have succededed in "developing π electron compound activation functions using a halogen bond-donor iodine catalyst" (Figure 1).
 This study was the result of joint research with Prof. Masahiro Yamanaka of the Rikkyo University Department of Chemistry.

 Research overview